lsst-dm/dm_dev_guide/jenkins/getting-started.rst

 Searching for Jenkins jobs
 --------------------------

-From the https://ci.lsst.codes dashboard, you can filter the listing of jobs by using the search box at the top of the page.
+From the `jenkins-root`_ dashboard, you can filter the listing of jobs by using the search box at the top of the page.

 Jenkins jobs are organized in directories, so it's helpful to search by directory prefix to find the right job.
 The directories are: